sfia-o/lighthouse-web-notes/README.md

 ## Summary

-This repository is a archive of all of the notes taken by Sofia Oliveira for the Lighthouse Labs Web Development Bootcamp.s
+This repository is an archive of all of the notes taken by [Sofia](https://github.com/sfia-o) for the Lighthouse Labs Web Development Bootcamp.